alibaba/arthas/site/docs/en/doc/profiler.md

 ## Config method of collecting C stack frames

-Use `--cstack MODE` to config how to walk native frames (C stack).
-Possible modes are fp (Frame Pointer), dwarf (DWARF unwind info), lbr (Last Branch Record, available on Haswell since Linux 4.1), and no (do not collect C stack).
+Use `--cstack MODE` to configure how to walk native frames (C stack).
+Possible modes are fp (Frame Pointer), dwarf (DWARF unwind info), vm, vmx (HotSpot VM Structs), and no (do not collect C stack).

-By default, C stack is shown in cpu, itimer, wall-clock and perf-events profiles.
+By default, C stack is shown in cpu, ctimer, wall-clock and perf-events profiles.
 Java-level events like alloc and lock collect only Java stack.

 ```bash
 profiler --cstack fp